Category: Credit Card Guides

 You’ll also earn points for your everyday spending at the following rates:

-1.5 points per dollar on eligible purchases at U.S. construction material and hardware suppliers, U.S. electronic goods retailers and software & cloud system providers, and U.S. shipping providers — as well as any eligible purchases of $5,000 or more (on up to $2 million in spending per calendar year)
+• 2 points per dollar on purchases at U.S. construction material & hardware suppliers, electronic goods retailers, software & cloud system providers, and shipping providers

 How to use American Express Membership Rewards points